jewettaij/moltemplate/examples/all_atom/force_field_AMBER/benzene/README.md

 ### Details

-The benzene molecules in this example use the AMBER (GAFF) force-field.  *(The GAFF2 force-field is also available.)*  This means that the database of force-field parameters in "gaff.lt" will be used to generate angles, dihedrals, and impropers.
-The "moltemplate_files/benzene.lt" file contains these lines which refer to GAFF:
+The benzene molecules in this example use the AMBER (GAFF2) force-field.  *(The GAFF2 force-field is also available.)*  This means that the database of force-field parameters in "gaff2.lt" will be used to generate angles, dihedrals, and impropers.
+The "moltemplate_files/benzene.lt" file contains these lines which refer to GAFF2:

 ```
-import "gaff.lt"
+import "gaff2.lt"
-Benzene inherits GAFF { ... }    # (see "benzene.lt")
+Benzene inherits GAFF2 { ... }    # (see "benzene.lt")
 ```